Read about the our side’s most recent activities and news coverage here.

 - Our next gig ……..

 If you’ve ever wondered what it’s like to hit someone very hard with a long stick, now’s your chance!
-Alton Morris are in teaching mode on Fridays in September at 8pm at our usual practice venue, Alton Infants School.
-This is your chance to come and learn a couple of dances, or play a couple of tunes (or both) Men and women are welcome, as are women and men (over 16s please).
+Alton Morris are in teaching mode on Fridays at 8pm at our usual practice venue, Alton Infants School.
+This is your chance to come and learn a couple of dances, or play a couple of tunes (or both) men and women are welcome, (over 16s please).
 No dance experience is necessary. but please bring your own instrument if you want to play, and you should have some basic knowledge of your instrument.
 This event is FREE, yes, FREE!
 So come and have a go, and, if you like it, talk to the Squire about joining the side.
-Afterwards, join us at the local pub!
+Afterwards, join us at the local pub if you would like to!

 Please contact us to get full details and to ensure that you can get a place…